christa-baccas/HOMEWORK9_README_GENERATOR/Develop/README.md

 ## Installation

 This is an application that needs to be ran via the command line.
-Right click the ’index.js file and open in integrated terminal.
+Right click the index.js file and open in integrated terminal.
 Once the terminal opens type node index.js to receive user prompt of question.
-Fill out each question and press enter after each over to move onto the next question.
+Fill out each question and press enter after to move onto the next question.

 ## Usage